YifanShenSZ/Columbus7-Extension/README.md

 Featured utilities:
 * Various modifications to improve Columbus7 in compatibility and functionality (Modification)
-* Run a batch of single point calculation (SinglePointBatch)
+* Run and collect a batch of single point calculation (SinglePointBatch)
-* Collect the batch (Collect)
 * Calculate Hessian and vibration (Hessian)

+All scripts support -h argument to show help message.
 See each subdirectory for details

 ## Complement to Columbus7 documentation
 Columbus7 originates in 1980s and preserves many historical codes.
 Besides, the user community of Columbus7 is always small.
 As a result, there are compatibility issues and undiscovered bugs, which are out of the coverage of the official documentation